Paragon International School (Cambodia)

-Paragon International School (Formerly Zaman International School) is a private bilingual international school in Cambodia's capital Phnom Penh.
-Paragon ISC is certified by the Cambodian Ministry of Education, is a CIS (Council of International Schools) accredited school, and is accepted by the University of Cambridge International Centre.
+Paragon International School (Formerly Zaman International School) is a private bilingual international school in Cambodia's capital, Phnom Penh.
+Paragon ISC is certified by the Cambodian Ministry of Education, is a Council of International Schools accredited school, and is accepted by the University of Cambridge International Centre.

 History

-Paragon International School was founded in 1997 by Mr Atilla Yusuf Guleker and is certified by the Cambodian Ministry of Education.
+Paragon International School was founded in 1997 by Atilla Yusuf Guleker and is certified by the Cambodian Ministry of Education.
 It is CIS (Council of International Schools) Accredited.

-From 1997 to 2005 the school was housed in two purpose-converted buildings situated in a central location in street 71 off Mao Tse Tung Boulevard near the junction with Monivong Boulevard.
+From 1997 to 2005 the school was housed in two purpose-converted buildings situated in a central location in street 71 off Mao Tse Toung Boulevard near the junction with Monivong Boulevard.

-Paragon ISC High School is located in a distinctively modern building next to the Russian Embassy, in Sangkat Tonle Basak.
+Paragon ISC High School is located in a distinctively modern building next to the Russian Embassy, in Sangkat Tonle Bassac.
 The Kindergarten and Primary campuses as well as the Paragon University are in the Toul Kork region of city.

 Campuses

-Paragon International School is one of Cambodia's independent international schools and has an enrolment of over 1,100 students.
-The administration and teaching staff represent over nine different countries with the average teacher having over ten years’ experience.
+Paragon International School is one of Cambodia's independent international schools and has an enrollment of over 1,100 students.